Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 1. **Language Without Sound presentation** for the main spoken argument
 2. **Language Without Sound handout** for a careful written version
 3. **Language Without Sound addendum** for references, evidence notes, and research depth
+4. **The Shape of Writing presentation** for the writing-theory extension
+5. **The Shape of Writing handout** for the core point-line-plane argument
+6. **The Shape of Writing addendum** for technical and interpretive depth
-4. later series entries as the scientific and infrastructural agenda expands
+7. later series entries as the scientific and infrastructural agenda expands

 ## Relationship to Formal SignWriting